cbazil114/password-generate/README.md

 ## Assignment Completion

-To make the function writePassword work, we need to fill out the password variable throiugh the generatePassword() function.
-There are a lot of conditions that need to be met.
+To make the function writePassword work, we need to fill out the password variable through the generatePassword() function.
+There are a lot of conditions that need to be met, all under the generatePassword() function.
-*
+* I started with the prompts, since those will be what a user accesses to get the password they want.
+I use window.prompt for length, and use an if statemet to determine if the length matches the necessary criteria (between 8 and 128 characters)and that it is in numerical form.
+* For the types of characters, I switch from prompt to confirm, since we need a boolean system to determine what to include and what not to.
+If a user clicks ok, it will include the characters within the designated array.
+* Next, we need to ensure that the final array we pull from only contains the okay characters.
+We use an if statement under a new variable (possChar) to determine what will be included in the new array using the concat element.
+* For the final section, we need to create a for loop that will repeatedly select a random character from the possChar array.
+I create 2 new variables - numChar (for the number of characters in the new array) and randomIndex (to generate a random character via the associated number in the array).
+Using the console.log, you can see that it is registering a random array of a certain length, but it still does not display on the page - only undefined.
+* Lastly, you must make sure to return the final value of the generatePassword function.
+I could not get the random code to display until I remembered that I did not return the function.

 ## Screenshot

 ## Link

 ## Credits